thetsajeet/lab/kube/Notes.md

 4. Readiness can be set -> /readyz (custom custonfigured)
 5. Usage Use liveness probes to detect and restart unhealthy containers.
 Use readiness probes to determine when a container is ready to start accepting traffic.
 Together, they ensure your application remains healthy and responsive in a Kubernetes environment.

+## Storage

+1. Pods are ephemeral.
+So allocating a Persistent Volume is essential while dealing with storage.
+2. This is done via Persistent Volume Claim (finds a physical piece of space in the machine - persistent volume)
+3. Statefulsets are used to manage pods that have storage requirements.
+4. All stateful pods have a unique id (ordered).
+Each pod accesses a dedicated storage assigned
+5. Matches local directory storage from pod to physical space on the machine (mounts data).
+This is managed by K8 via PVC
+6. Never have env in yaml configs.